 In ancient times, Egypt was the source of almost all the world's emeralds.
-The area surrounding El Quseir is home to a number of these historic emerald mines, dating back as far as 2000 B.C.
-Thousands of pits were rediscovered in the 19th century, and now serve as an important attraction for tourists, scientists and historians.
+The area surrounding El Quseir is home to a number of these historical emerald mines, dating back as far as 2000 BC.
+Thousands of pits were rediscovered in the 19th century, and now they serve as an important attraction for tourists, scientists and historians.

 Explore the history of El Quseir

-In total, it is estimated the Eastern Egyptian Desert produced around thirty types of gem or metal, contributing heavily to the wealth of Ancient Egypt and the Roman Empire.
+In total, it is estimated the Eastern Egyptian Desert produced around 30 types of gems or metals, contributing heavily to the wealth of Ancient Egypt and the Roman Empire.

 Take a trip into the Egyptian Desert from the Radisson Blu Resort, El Quseir

-Perfectly situated on the sparkling Red Sea coast, guests of the Radisson Blu Resort, El Quseir can book a day trip into the fascinating Egyptian interior to explore the ancient emerald mines.
-Back at the beach, visitors can cool down with an easy stroll to El Quseir's old harbour, a dip in one of the hotel's temperature controlled pools or a spectacular dive into the depths at the resort's on-site scuba centre.
+Perfectly situated on the sparkling Red Sea coast, the Radisson Blu Resort, El Quseir lets guests book a day trip into the fascinating Egyptian interior to explore the ancient emerald mines.
+Back at the beach, visitors can cool down with an easy stroll to El Quseir's old harbour, a dip in one of the hotel's temperature-controlled pools or a spectacular dive into the depths at the resort's on-site scuba center.